 The course is made up of three stages - Postgraduate Certificate, Postgraduate Diploma and LLM.

-You’ll study these core modules:
+You’ll also study two pathway core modules:

-- National and International Sale of Goods
+National and International Sale of Goods

 You’ll study this core module:

 This final module gives you the opportunity to develop deep and specialist knowledge through robust legal scholarship.
 You will use the intellectual skills you’ve gained during your course to carry out an extensive investigation of a significant topic.
 You will be supported throughout by a member of our law team with expertise in the area you choose to research.

 - a good honours degree or relevant experience

 - if your first language is not English, you will need to evidence a proficiency in English (IELTS 7)